Lendermarket Review 2023: 16% Too Good To Be True?

 Borrower Countries:8

-Here you can download the Creditstar Annual Report 2021.
+Here you can download the Creditstar annual report 2022.

-In April 2019, Creditstar Group launched the Lendermarket platform to fund a portion of its loan portfolio through the platform.
+In April 2019, Creditstar Group launched the Lendermarket platform to fund a part of its loan portfolio through the platform.

 “Lendermarket was initially founded by Creditstar Group’s management team in order to provide